-An ordinance of the City of Gainesville, Florida, enacting a text change to Land Development Code Section 30-6.12 - Outdoor Lighting, to amend certain requirements surrounding lighting in nature parks.
+An ordinance of the City of Gainesville, Florida, amending Section 30-4.13 of the Land Development Code (Chapter 30 of the City of Gainesville Code of Ordinances) to reduce side setbacks in transect zones U4-U7

-2. An estimate of the direct economic impact of the proposed ordinance on private, forprofit businesses in the [City/Town/Village], if any:

-(a) An estimate of direct compliance costs that businesses may reasonably incur;

-(b) Any new charge or fee imposed by the proposed ordinance or for which businesses will be financially responsible; and

-(c) An estimate of the [City's/Town's/Village's] regulatory costs, including estimated revenues from any new charges or fees to cover such costs.
+- 2. An estimate of the direct economic impact of the proposed ordinance on private, for-profit businesses in the [City/Town/Village], if any: - (a) An estimate of direct compliance costs that businesses may reasonably incur; - (b) Any new charge or fee imposed by the proposed ordinance or for which businesses will be financially responsible; and - (c) An estimate of the [City's/Town's/Village's] regulatory costs, including estimated revenues from any new charges or fees to cover such costs.